BINF3101-yohe/Lab5_pacbio_assembly/README.md

 ## Step 2 - Run _de novo_ assembly with Flye

 Flye is designed for a wide range of datasets, from small bacterial projects to large mammalian-scale assemblies.
 The package represents a complete pipeline: it takes raw PacBio / ONT reads as input and outputs polished contigs.
-Flye also has a special mode for metagenome assembly.
-All informations about Flye assembler are here: [Flye]([url](https://github.com/fenderglass/Flye/)).

 ### Step 2a - Explore what flye can do.